derekcavaliero/attributor/readme.md

     }

 #### Changing the Prefill Target Method
 By default, Attributor will use `<input>` `name` attributes for updating/prefilling.
-This can be customized when initializing attributor using the 3rd parameter `fieldTargetMethod`.
+This can be customized when initializing attributor using the `fieldTargetMethod` property.

 - `name` (default) - uses `document.getElementsByName('{field_map_key}')`
 - `class` - uses `document.querySelectorAll('input.{field_map_key}')`